yangshunzhi1994/EdgeRNN/README.md

-# EdgeRNN：Efficient Speech Recognition Network for Edge Computing
+# EdgeRNN: A Compact Speech Recognition Network with Spatio-temporal Features for Edge Computing

 This is an efficient speech recognition network.
 The paper has verified the efficiency of the network on the two tasks of speech emotion recognition and speech keyword recognition.